ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 ### Wait Conditions

-Wait conditions should be used when synchronizing resources creation; DependsOn only checks to see if the resource has been created...
-Should not be used for EC2 instance or autoscaling groups... use creation policies for these resources.
+Wait conditions should be used when synchronizing resources creation; DependsOn is the CloudFormation template engine is smart enough to figure out many dependencies but in some cases resources require a `DependsOn` attribute.
+A VPC-gateway, an Auto Scaling group, and IAM roles are all required to include a DependsOn block.
+A `DependsOn` block can take a single value or an array.
+The problem is that `DependsOn` only checks to see if the resource has been created NOT if it is operationally complete...
+One nifty features of wait conditions is the ability to pass data to and from the created resource.

-The lifecycle is straightforward - while waiting they are ```CREATE_IN_PROGRESS``` then they are rolled back if they get a ```CREATE_FAILED```.
+The lifecycle is straightforward - while waiting they are `CREATE_IN_PROGRESS` then they are rolled back if they get a `CREATE_FAILED`.
 The wait condition has three properties:

 - Count - how many signals must be received to make the

-- Handle - a ```Ref``` to the wait handle
+- Handle - a `Ref` to the wait handle

 - Timeout - the time out period in seconds

+Should not be used for EC2 instance or autoscaling groups... use creation policies or wait conditions for these resources and use cases.

 #### To setup a wait condition:

+For resources other than EC2 instances OR Auto Scaling groups, a wait condition is what you want.
+The resource must signal the start and end of the wait time out period.

 First, create a wait handler (one per wait condition)